RP Photonics logo

 Besides, a small project constitutes an excellent opportunity to see how this kind of services really works.

-How can a consultant working in Europe cure a laser in the US?
+How can a consultant working in Europe cure a laser in the United States?
 Won't it involve frequent and expensive traveling?

 RP Photonics does most jobs over the distance.
 This applies not only to design work, but also to problem solving: most problems are most efficiently investigated by analyzing the laser design, not by looking at the device.
 The customer then obtains a technical report which explains the cause of the problem and gives precise recommendations for design modifications or sometimes for further tests.
 See also a Spotlight article on that topic.